Are you looking for some fresh and creative photography ideas at home? We’ve gathered a list of ideas you can try!

 If you are running out of photography ideas, send yourself a bunch of flowers!

 Minimalism is another photography idea you can try out at home.
 Minimalist photography is the exploration of space and sparsity.
 It’s about simplicity and starkness.

-When it comes to minimalist photography, you use negative space to emphasise the subject or scene.
+When it comes to minimalist photography, you use negative space to emphasize the subject or scene.
 You are looking to make a clean and precise image without clutter.

 Minimalism has a broad scope.
-You can have minimalist still-lives or landscapes.
-And, minimalist portraits are an excellent photography idea to play with as well.
+You can have minimalist still lifes or landscapes.
+And minimalist portraits are an excellent photography idea to play with as well.

 Minimalism is perfect for creative photography.
 Just remember, less is more.

 Double exposure is a fantastic photography idea to experiment with at home.
-And, it’s a lot simpleer than you may expect.
+And, it’s a lot simpler than you may expect.

-This technique allows you to add surreal effects and add textures to your images.
+This technique allows you to add surreal effects and textures to your images.
 And no photography genre is off-limits.
-You can play with landscape or portrait, or you can use the laying effect to add humour to your photos.
+You can play with landscapes or portraits.
+Or you can use the laying effect to add humor to your photos.

 15. Manipulate Time With Time-Lapse Photography

 Time-lapse with where you shoot the same shot multiple times at regular intervals.
 It allows you to document your subject for extended periods.
 You’ll need a wide aperture, but the shutter speed is up to you.